r4debox/janes-scripts/README.md

 It's shit!
 And your implementation sucks!
 Yes, you're probably correct.
 Feel free to "Not use it" and there is a pull button to "Make it better".

 # Scripts Overview

 This repository contains a variety of utility scripts for Windows and Linux.
 Below is a brief description of each script

 ## Powershell scripts
 - **ComCommander.ps1**

+*ComCommander.ps1*
-*ComCommander.ps1* is a comprehensive diagnostic and management tool for COM ports and USB devices on Windows.
+A comprehensive diagnostic and management tool for COM ports and USB devices on Windows.
 It packs a wide range of features including:
 - Basic Diagnostics: Listing active COM ports, retrieving device info, checking driver health, and monitoring serial data.
 - Advanced Diagnostics: Auto-detecting baud rate, exporting detailed diagnostic reports, and dynamic monitoring of COM port changes.
 - Enhanced Testing: Virtual loopback self-test, advanced error logging, serial port fuzzing, and retrieval of boot messages.

 ## Batch Scripts
 - **audio.bat**
   Restarts Windows audio services by stopping and starting the *audiosrv* and *AudioEndpointBuilder* services.